Totonyus/ydl_api/readme.md

 * If not all provided presets are correct, only the correct presets will be downloaded
 * If no correct preset is provided, the default preset is used

+#### Authentication
+The authentication is disabled by default.
+It could be a great idea to activate it if :
+- you open your ydl_api installation on the web
+- multiple users uses your ydl_api installation

+##### Define users
+The users list can be set in `params.authorized_users_list` with those parameters :
+- name : just a common name, only used within logs
+- token : the token of the user.
+The token must be provided in any request
+- force_location : the destination folder can be forced according to the user, if `None`, the default behavior is used

 #### Query parameters
 Parameters :
 * `url` : the page to download